earthbucks/earthbucks/README.md

 - `credit` - The smallest value.
 (The analog of a satoshi on Bitcoin.)
 - `ninja` - 1 Ninja = 10^8 credits.
 (The analog of 1 bitcoin.)
 - `satoshi` - 10^6 ninjas = 10^14 credits.
 (The analog of 1 million bitcoin.)

+## Changes to Bitcoin

+SatoRed is based on the original Bitcoin, which inluded an unlimited block size.
+However, we are making some changes that make sense in light of all of the information in from 2009 until now.

+- [ ] Proof-of-work function that runs on GPUs and is ASIC-resistant.
+- [ ] Layer 1 token protocol (solving "back to genesis" problem).
+- [ ] No maximum block size (block size is a policy).
+- [ ] No maximum transaction size (transaction size is a policy).
+- [ ] No maximum script size (script size is a policy).
+- [ ] No maximum signature verification operations (signature verification operations is a policy).
+- [ ] SPV on day 1.
+No "pay to address".

+Some changes created by Bitcoin Core and other are also not included.

+- [ ] No P2SH.
+- [ ] No SegWit.